aspose-slides-cloud/aspose-slides-cloud-docs/slides/developer-guide/working-with-charts/working-with-chart-data-points/working-with-formulas/_index.md

 weight: 40
 ---
 ## **Introduction**
-Chart value can be calculated based on the formula in the case when an Excel workbook is used as a data source.
+Chart data point value can be calculated based on a formula.
-Formulas can be specified for: values, x-values, y-values, and bubble sizes.
+Formulas can be specified for values, x-values, y-values, and bubble sizes.
+You can use formulas in the case when an Excel workbook is used as the data source.

 ## **Formulas**
 ### **API Information**